 I was given few directions; Rome was pretty much up to me.
 I had asked Bethany months ago what she wanted to do in Rome and she replied, “Eat pasta.”“Ok, I like to eat, but what do you want to do beyond pasta?
 What do you want to see in Rome?”
 I probed further.I don’t […]

 “I know you, you’ve been here before?”
 I was stunned that they would remember me after 4 years and countless travelers coming through their doors.
 I don’t really think that I stand out at all, I have no real defining features, no distinct accents, and with each year the landscape of my face changes with […]

 Where in the world did she get a crazy idea like that?
-A 16 year old who has never been out of the country, no passport, and wants to go to Asia or Africa?
+A 16-year-old who has never been out of the country, has no passport, and wants to go to Asia or Africa?
 Her exact words, “I want to go somewhere culturally shocking.
-So I’ve narrowed it down to Asia or Africa for sure.” […]
+So I’ve narrowed it down to Asia or Africa for sure.”
+I […]

 Imagine being 16 again… If you could go anywhere in the world – where would you go?
 If someone had asked me that question when I was 16 I most likely would’ve answered New York City.
 I didn’t really dream outside of the US boundaries at that time.
 But I did dream about getting out […]